-While workflow is a key component of content management systems (CMS), the unspoken truth is that workflow often fails (or is only moderately successful) in most organisations.
+While workflow is a key component of intranet platform or content management systems (CMS), the unspoken truth is that workflow often fails (or is only moderately successful) in most organisations.

 This briefing explores the reality of workflow in organisations, identifies a number of problems and issues, and asks the question: is workflow the wrong metaphor?

-In many organisations, a driving factor behind obtaining a content management system is to enforce greater control over the publishing process.
+In many organisations, a driving factor behind obtaining a content management system or intranet solution is to enforce greater control over the publishing process.

 Problems with ad-hoc existing processes have caused incorrect or out-of-date information to be published, leading to wrong decisions, embarrassment or even legal issues.

-The vision is therefore to introduce a CMS that will enforce a formalised review and approval process (workflow).
+The vision is therefore to introduce a platform that will enforce a formalised review and approval process (workflow).
 These workflows then ensure that only accurate and meaningful information is published to the site.

 Organisations are complex.
 In practice, the ‘rules’ that determine who should review and approve a piece of content depend on many factors, including: type of content, subject, author, area of the business, potential legal exposure, publishing time frame, and more.

 While the goal may be to implement a few ‘standard’ workflow rules, these generally fail to address the complexity that exists within organisations.